ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 value is a high-entropy value that is freshly generated for every request, so two valid requests will have different values with overwhelming probability.

-The mechanism used in TLS for managing differences in client and server clocks cannot be used as it depends on being able to observe previous interactions.
+The mechanism used in TLS for managing differences in Client and server clocks cannot be used as it depends on being able to observe previous interactions.
 Oblivious HTTP explicitly prevents such linkability.